HOPLAB-LBP/mouse_tracker_template/README.md

 # Mouse tracker template
 ------------------------

 This is a template for a mouse tracker experiment.
 It runs on a minimal set of images randomly selected from MS COCO.
-The mouse tracker task is inspired by the work from Koenig-Robert et al 2023.
+The mouse tracker task is inspired by the work from [Koenig-Robert et al 2024](https://www.nature.com/articles/s41598-024-62135-7).

 ![Example mouse tracking trial.](https://github.com/TimManiquet/mouse_tracker_template/blob/main/illustrations/example_trial.gif)